Log Base 1 Of 1

 The Role of Continuity and Differentiability

-The concept of continuity plays a crucial role in understanding why log₁₁ is undefined.
-A continuous function is one where small changes in the input result in small changes in the output.
-Logarithmic functions with bases greater than 1 are continuous for positive values of x.
-However, the function's behavior drastically changes as the base approaches 1, ultimately leading to discontinuity at b = 1.
+The concept of continuity is key here in understanding why log₁₁ is undefined.
+Still, a continuous function is one where small changes in the input result in small changes in the output.
+Because of that, logarithmic functions with bases greater than 1 are continuous for positive values of x.
+On the flip side, the function's behavior drastically changes as the base approaches 1, ultimately leading to discontinuity at b = 1.

-Furthermore, differentiability—the ability to have a well-defined derivative at every point—is another important aspect.
+To build on this, differentiability—the ability to have a well-defined derivative at every point—is another important aspect.
+Still, this differentiability breaks down as the base approaches 1.
 Logarithmic functions are differentiable for bases greater than 1, meaning we can find their instantaneous rate of change at any point.
-However, this differentiability breaks down as the base approaches 1.
 The derivative itself becomes undefined at b = 1, further reinforcing the fact that log₁₁ is not a valid expression within the standard definition of logarithmic functions.

 Logarithms in Different Number Systems